defsec/browser/README.md

 # DefSec Browser
-An nodejs, electronjs, chromium browser with access to the surface and dark web.
+An nodejs, electronjs, chromium browser with access to the surface and deep web.